 View and download a PDF version here

 Unprecedented is the defining word of 2020.
 From natural disasters to explosions, and political instability to the global pandemic; today’s leaders are forced to respond to a more complicated and rapidly changing environment than ever before.
+Collective leadership is the answer.

 Leading through such complexity is like flying a plane in constantly changing conditions; or perhaps even building a new plane while flying through the eye of a storm.
 Coaching executive teams in Brisbane and beyond during 2020, I’ve seen these challenges first hand.